-L. Align Part and Film
+L. Align Part and Image Receptor

 - 1. In positioning the patient, take account of location of suspected fractures, unhealed fractures, presence of foreign bodies, and patient's overall physical condition; handle patient accordingly. - 2.
-Position the part to be radiographed in the correct relation to the film. - 3.
+Position the part to be radiographed in the correct relation to the image receptor. - 3.
 Using the bucky, center the patient/part into the midline of the body. - 4.
-Place long axis of the part to coincide with the long axis of the film. - 5.
-When using erect bucky, adjust the height to transverse level of part and center the part to the film.
+Place long axis of the part to coincide with the long axis of the image receptor. - 5.
+When using erect bucky, adjust the height to transverse level of part and center the part to the image receptor.

-M. Align Tube and Film
+M. Align Tube and Image Receptor

 - 1. Position the x-ray tube with the primary beam entering the area of interest at the angle to project the image needed. - 2.
-Operate controls to establish focal-film distance and angulation when necessary. - 3.
+Operate controls to establish source to image receptor distance and angulation when necessary. - 3.
 Maneuver the radiographic tube correctly and safely in the presence of the patient.